East Providence Branch: Operations

-Shippers located along the branch are served by a local freight train on weekdays, based out of Valley Falls Yard, just north of the branch's connection to the P&W mainline.
+Shippers located along the branch are served by a local freight train on Tuesdays and Thursdays, based out of Valley Falls Yard, just north of the branch's connection to the P&W mainline.
 This train continues to the East Junction Branch to serve customers as needed.

 Most of the grade crossings on the line are protected only by traffic lights, without the flashing lights, bells, and gates typical of grade crossings.
 P&W and the Rhode Island Department of Transportation have both identified this as a safety hazard.
+The city of Pawtucket worked with the railroad to rehabilitate grade crossings along the branch in 2024, following years of complaints about vehicle damage at crossings.
 The branch is single-track and maintained to Class I standards (a maximum speed of 10 mph.